erwin3/hugo/README.md

 hugo
 ====

-HUman Group Onsight - a tool to visualize family constelations
+Human Group Onsight - a tool to visualize family constelations